Mpumalanga Information | Conference Venues Mpumalanga | Conference Centres | Conferences Mpumalanga

 Mpumalanga Fauna & Flora

-The diverse and special flora and fauna of the province enjoys protection in a range of nature reserves, including:
+The diverse and distinctive fauna and flora of the Mpumalanga province enjoy protection in a range of nature reserves.

-• Great Limpopo Transfrontier Park, previously known as Gaza-Kruger-Gonarezhou Transfrontier Park.
-This international game park brings together some of the best and most established wildlife areas in southern Africa.
-The park is managed as an integrated unit across an unprecedented three international boundaries which includes the Kruger National Park (South Africa), Limpopo National Park (Mozambique) and Gonarezhou National Park (Zimbabwe).
+The Great Limpopo Transfrontier Park in Mpumalanga brings some of the best and most established wildlife areas together in Southern Africa.
+The park is managed as an integrated unit across unprecedented three international boundaries which includes the Gonarezhou National Park in Zimbabwe, Kruger National Park in South Africa, and Limpopo National Park in Mozambique.

-• Sabi-Sand Game Reserve, which is built up of numerous private reserves: Idube Safari Lodge, Chitwa Chitwa Game Lodge, Djuma Game Reserve, Exeter Game Lodge, Inyati Private Game Reserve, Leopard Hills Private Game Reserve, Lion Sands Private Game Reserve, Londolozi Game Reserve, Mala Mala Game Reserve, Savanna Private Game Reserve and Ulusaba Game Lodge.
+Mpumalanga's Sabi-Sand Game Reserve is built up of several private reserves including Idube Safari Lodge, Chitwa Chitwa Game Lodge, Exeter Game Lodge, Djuma Game Reserve, Savanna Private Game Reserve, Inyati Private Game Reserve, Londolozi Game Reserve, Lion Sands Private Game Reserve, Mala Mala Game Reserve, Leopard Hills Private Game Reserve and Ulusaba Game Lodge.

 Mpumalanga Law and Government

-The Mpumalanga Province's legislation is an amalgam of national and regional legislation promulgated prior to the establishment of the Province on 27 April 1994, and legislation which it has itself promulgated since it came into existence.
-Lists of and the original texts of this legislation are available through various South African governmental websites, and amended and updated versions of the legislation is available through commercial vendors on subscription and at a price.
+The Mpumalanga Province's legislation is an amalgam of national and regional legislation promulgated prior to the establishment of the Province on 27 April 1994, as well as legislation which it has itself promulgated since it came into existence.
+Original texts of this legislation are available through various South African governmental web sites.
+Amended and updated versions of the legislation are available through commercial vendors on subscription.

 Mpumalanga Economy